UCBerkeleySETI/breakthrough/doc/RAW-File-Format.md

     This specifies the number of bits in each complex component per sample.
     Samples in RAW files are complex numbers.  `NBITS` is the number of bits used for the real portion and the number of bits used for the imaginary portion.
-Typical values for `NBITS` are 8, 4, and 2.
+Currently, values for `NBITS` are set to 16, 8, and 4.

+    In rawspec, when processing a legacy raw input file that is missing the NBITS header element, a value of 8 will be used.

+    For 16 bit samples, each complex sample consists of 4 bytes: 2 bytes for real followed by 2 bytes for imaginary.

     For 8 bit samples, each complex sample consists of two bytes: 1 byte for real followed by one byte for imaginary.